Malfoy/NIQKI/README.md

-# NIHM
+# NIQKI
-NIHM stand for Next index to query kmer intersection using HyperMinhash, NiHM is an alignment-free and reference-free software which allows to index a large collection of similar genomes.
-NiHM can also be applied to reads from unassembled genomes.
+NIQKI stand for Next index to query kmer intersection using HyperMinhash, NIQKI is an alignment-free and reference-free software which allows to index a large collection of similar genomes.
+NIQKI can also be applied to reads from unassembled genomes.

 Documentation
 -------------

-Usage: `nihm [options]`
+Usage: `niqki [options]`

 1. Genomes list :